-Herding is a very broad term.
+- Herding is a very broad term.
 It encompasses the Border Collie with its large sweeping "outrun" in the hills of Scotland, the Australian Cattle Dog pushing cantankerous wild cattle into a corral, the Australian Kelpie backing 200 sheep in a crowded chute, the Rottweiler shouldering cattle into the butcher's pens, the Samoyed driving a herd of reindeer for his nomadic owners along the Yenisei River, the Soft Coated Wheaten Terrier guarding his flock on the craggy shores of Ireland, and the Bernese Mountain Dog assisting the farmer to take two or three cows down the mountain road to the town market.

 For these reasons there are different venues and opportunities to trial and show off our chosen breed's abilities.

-The AHBA has several trial types, each geared to highlight different abilities.
-Each of these trial types requires a different skill level to compete, from basic training to advanced.
-There are also noncompetitive (pass/no pass) beginner levels for novice dogs and handlers.
+The AHBA has several trial types that highlight different abilities and require different skill levels to compete, from basic training to advanced.
+There are also noncompetitive (pass/no pass) beginner levels for the novice dog and handler.